 Best Overall: Bodum Chambord French Press Coffee Maker

-What We Like: Classic design, consistent performance, lid designed to prevent spills
+What We Love: Classic design, consistent performance, lid designed to prevent spills

-What We Don't Like: Frame and lid may require hand washing
+What We Don't Love: Frame and lid may require hand washing

 Bodum’s Chambord French press gets top ranking for its combination of consistent performance, attractive price, and quality design, which delivers flavorful, robust coffee without a lot of sludge.